cppitems/cppitems/items/014/item.md

 // class template
 template<typename /*f1*/ T>
 struct Widget{
+   T member;
    Widget(/*f3*/ T&& arg) {}; // T&& is a rvalue reference
 void func(/*f3*/ T&& arg) {}; // T&& is a rvalue reference
 }
 ```
+> Why does this difference make sense?
+> - `T` would not be very appropriate to work with "inside the class"

 So let us again recap the remaining rules for a class template with a single template parameter and a constructor with a single dependent argument.

 ### Pass-by-value